tommi1hirvonen/Biflow/README.md

   - Azure Databricks
 - Microsoft Power BI
 - Snowflake
-- dbt Cloud
+- dbt Cloud&trade;
-- Qlik Cloud
+- Qlik Cloud&reg;

 The focus of Biflow is ease-of-use.
 When set up, it should be fairly easy even for relatively non-technical people to start authoring, scheduling, executing and monitoring workflows via the web user interface.
 Biflow enables intelligent management of even large and complex workflows.